 Shaping EU Missions: bridging the gap between geoscience and policy

-The ‘Shaping EU Missions’ event will bring together geoscientists and policymakers to discuss how the major challenges within the EU Missions can be addressed and what role the geosciences should play to enable each Mission to reach its full potential.
+The ‘Shaping EU Missions’ event brought together geoscientists and policymakers to discuss how the major challenges within the EU Missions can be addressed and what role the geosciences should play to enable each Mission to reach its full potential.

 The EU Missions will be funded by the upcoming research and innovation framework programme, Horizon Europe and involve a portfolio of actions which aim to achieve bold, inspirational and measurable goals.
-This event will focus on the EU Missions listed below:
+This event focused on the EU Missions listed below:

 - Adapting to climate change, including societal transformation

 - Healthy oceans, seas, coastal and inland waters

 Encompassing a large number of scientific disciplines, the geosciences play an important role in all of the EU Missions as well as many policy decisions, including but not limited to, those related to climate change, natural hazards, energy, agriculture and ocean health.
 This event was therefore not only an opportunity for researchers and policymakers to discuss the specific issues within each of the Missions, but also to assess how greater collaboration between the two communities can be achieved to overcome societies biggest challenges.